PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     - General lines from [Code Institutes Sample README]( https://github.com/Code-Institute-Solutions/SampleREADME) were used in this README file, for example the 'Deployment' section and the 'Making a Clone' section.

     ## ACKNOWLEDGEMENTS
-    - My mentor Precious Ijege, the three mentor sessions were invaluable.
-He explained every suggestion he made in a clear concise manner, and pointed out bugs i would never have seen.
-He also stressed, not to hesitate, in messaging him about certain issues related to the project outside of the three mentor sessions.
+    - My mentor, Precious Ijege was a great help.
+The three mentor sessions were invaluable.
+He explained every suggestion in a clear concise manner, and pointed out bugs i would never have seen.

     -  My tutor, Cormac Lawlor was very supportive during the project.
-Being a past student himself, he was aware certain issues i was facing and was always and hand to offer support.
+Being a past student himself, he was aware of certain issues i was facing and was always at hand to offer support.

     - Brian O' Grady and Matt Rudge's teaching of the 'Love Running', 'Whiskey Drop' and 'Resume' project's were a great aid in developing my website.